XACKIES/RTL-Design-of-IIR-Filter-as-Digital-Envelope-Detector/README.md

-# RTL-Design-of-a-IIR-Filter-on-FPGA-using-Verilog
+# RTL-Design-of-IIR-Filter-as-Digital-Envelope-Detector
-RTL design and implementation of a digital IIR filter on FPGA using Verilog HDL, featuring fixed-point arithmetic and parameterizable architecture for real-time DSP applications such as audio processing, communication systems, and signal analysis.
+This project implements a digital envelope detector in Verilog HDL, designed for extracting the amplitude envelope of an input signal.
+The module uses a single-pole low-pass filter (exponential moving average) with a tunable smoothing factor ALPHA in Q1.15 fixed-point format.